Samsara

 5. 2 could in theory be worked around by using some modern Linux distro.
 But then you are swapping out 3's D3D10 requirement with some OpenGL requirement.
 The best GPU that PCem supports only supports up to OpenGL 1.1.
 For context, this predates support for shaders (also similar case with D3D6; D3D8 was the first D3D to support shaders).
 This itself is going to eliminate practically any modern game that uses the GPU as they are going to be using shaders, not the ancient fixed function pipeline ancient GPUs used (which is even possibly outright unavailable for newer GPUs, so even more reason for modern games to use the more modern APIs which that Voodoo card fundementally cannot support).

 6. 5 could in theory be worked around by forcing software rendering.
-Which just makes 1's issue get turned up to an instance level.
+Which just makes 1's issue get turned up to an insane level.
 Keep in mind that software rendering is going to be happening on that emulated CPU.
 An emulated CPU that only has 1 core (and no hyperthreading magic), and is only running at 450MHz, and predates even the basic SSE extensions that have been present for over 20 years.

 Simply be, PCem is very much not a magic bullet once we talk about any modern-ish PC game.
 Especially not Unity games (along with most modern-ish PC games), which would all use shaders, and so fundementally would not work here.